 - Let's test this sensor out.

-- Because its a simulation and we can't actually touch the sensor so that's why I have placed a TestPin.
+- Because it's a simulation and we can't actually touch the sensor so that's why I have placed a TestPin.

-- When this TestPin is HIGH, it means that your sensor is sensing the touch and when its LOW it means that there's no touch.
+- When this TestPin is HIGH, it means that your sensor is sensing the touch and when it's LOW, it means that there's no touch.

 - So, now let's run this simulation and see what happens: